mroughan/SurrealNumbers.jl/README.md

     X_L y + x Y_L - X_L Y_L

-I assumed the `+` operator in this definition was the standard addition, but it isn't.
+I assumed the `+` operator in this definition was the standard (surreal) addition of sets of surreals, but it isn't.
 Instead the entire expression should be interpreted as "for all pairs of elements from X_L and Y_L perform the above computation, and form a set from the results."
 That's easy enough to do once you work out what you are trying to do.
 There is another underlying problem which is that canonical forms all have sets with 1 or 0 elements, and my broken multiplication worked for them.
 It was only when I created products of non-canonical forms that I saw problems, and then only when I had cleaned out another misunderstanding from the code.

 The one interesting thing to note is that the definitions often generate non-canonical forms.
 Part of the aim of this package was to